igncp/tests-highways/Readme.md

 And the testing frameworks and utilities:

-- Unit: Jasmine, Mocha, Sinon, Chai, RSpec
+- Unit: Jasmine, Mocha, Sinon, Chai, RSpec, Vows
 - Visual: Selenium
 - Other: Karma and Guard for continuous testing